WhatsApp

 HORMONES

-During your menstrual cycle hormones thought to be the biggest factor contributing to many of the PMS symptoms fluctuate.
+During your menstrual cycle hormones fluctuate, which is thought to be the biggest factor contributing to many of the PMS symptoms.

 CHEMICALS IN THE BRAIN